beyonddream/spinwheel/README.md

 # spinwheel
-A static site generator written in Ruby
+A static site generator application written in Ruby